swiftlang/swift-org-website/documentation/articles/static-linux-getting-started.md

 compiler from this toolchain by [following the instructions here](https://www.swift.org/install/macos/#installation-via-swiftorg-package-installer).

+> **Note**: The toolchain must match the version of the Static Linux
+> SDK that you install.
+The Static Linux SDK includes the
+> corresponding Swift version in its filename to help identify the
+> correct version of the SDK.

 One that is out of the way, actually installing the Static Linux SDK is easy; at a prompt, enter